techidaily/site-win11-tips/source/_posts/mastering-the-art-of-restoring-functionality-fix-media-on-win11.md

  Microsoft regularly pushes newer updates for the Media Player app to add new features, eliminate bugs and improve its performance.
 There’s a chance that the issues with the Media Player app are limited to the app version you are using.
 If that’s the case, updating to a newer version should help.

- Check our guide on[how to update apps in Windows 11](https://www.makeuseof.com/update-apps-windows-11/) and use the steps provided there to update the Media Player app to its most recent version.
+ Check our guide on [how to update apps in Windows 11](https://www.makeuseof.com/update-apps-windows-11/) and use the steps provided there to update the Media Player app to its most recent version.
 Hopefully, this should solve your problem.

 ## Fixing the Media Player App on Windows 11